smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 # 4. Installing the RIF Schema

-Run the following scripts ad Administrator:

-* rif40_sahsuland_dev_install.bat (see note 4.1 below before you run this script)
-* rif40_sahsuland_install.bat (see note 4.1 below before you run this script)

-An additional script is proved to build exverything and create an example study.
+A script is proved to build exverything and create an example study.
 This should be edited to set the test user variable, NEWUSER.
 Note that this user's password will be the username, so change it on a networked system:

 * rebuild_all.bat (see note 4.1 below before you run this script) rebuild_all.bat can be abort using *control-C*; no other key will abort the script.
   * This script prompts for the username and password.
 The default username is *peter*.
-  * This user's password by defaulkt will be the username, so change it on a networked system
+  * This user's password by default will be the username, so change it on a networked system!
   * You will be asked if you want to abort; 'Y' or 'y' will abort; any other keys will continue
 	```
 	C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\rifDatabase\SQLserver\installation>rebuild_all.bat

 	C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\rifDatabase\SQLserver\installation>ECHO OFF
 	Administrator PRIVILEGES Detected!
+	Creating development RIF databases
+	New user [default peter]:
+	New user password [default peter]:
 	##########################################################################################
 	#
-	# WARNING! this script will the drop and create the sahsuland and sahusland_dev databases.
+	# WARNING! this script will the drop and create the RIF40 sahsuland and sahusland_dev databases.
 	# Type control-C to abort.
 	#
-	# Test user: "peter"
+	# Test user: peter; password: XXXXXXXXXXXXXXXX
 	#
 	##########################################################################################
 	Press any key to continue . . .